brandon-rhodes/python-patterns/fowler-refactoring/index.rst

 that keeps the code running
 while making stepwise improvements to its organization.

-The :sect:`Null objects` pattern is the only one to which this Python Patterns site so far makes reference, but the book can still be recommended as a solid classic that has helped many readers
+The :ref:`null-object` is the only one to which this Python Patterns site so far makes reference, but the book can still be recommended as a solid classic that has helped many readers